What the OBP-dependence of established run estimators probably looks like

 RC2002 is like the worst of both worlds, lacking the formulaic simplicity of the linear run estimators, while behaving just like them in its p-dependence, including taking negative run values for low p.

 But look at Base runs.
 At p=0, the runs per base reach plot takes the value of the team’s home run fraction, right near where we expected it to be.
-At p=1, the value is .93 – comfortably within the .90 to .97 range we expect.
-It does so for every team I’ve looked at thus far.
+At p=1, the value is .93 – below the .96 to .999 range we expect by my guess, but not very far off.
+And it’s p=1 value is close for every other team I’ve looked at thus far.
 It’s been said of Base runs that it models the reality of the run-scoring process significantly better than any other run estimator.
 These results lend support to such praise.

 So in retrospect, did we need EBP?

 So we’ve found out that, after all, there was one existing run estimator (Base Runs) that could have been used to examine the OBP-dependence of run production.
-Which brings us back to the question stated at the beginning of this article, “What in the world do we need yet another run estimator for?”
 One could argue that because Base Runs appears to do a pretty good job of showing that OBP dependence, that EBP is superfluous, and didn’t need to be made.
 I have a few responses to that.

-- Coaxing that OBP-dependence out of Base Runs was about as difficult as was creating EBP.
+2. Coaxing that OBP-dependence out of Base Runs was about as difficult as was creating EBP, so just deriving EBP may have been the more efficient way to proceed, anyway.

-- There are different shapes to the OBP-dependence curves for EBP and Base Runs that may carry some significance.
+3. There are different shapes to the OBP-dependence curves for EBP and Base Runs, and those differences may carry some significance.

-- EBP still has those other cool tricks up its sleeve that run estimators cannot do.
+5. EBP still has those other cool tricks up its sleeve that traditional run estimators cannot do.

 About the shapes of these plots